August 31, Rapid Arctic ice melt: humans and nature share blame

 The extent of the Arctic sea ice is extremely variable.
 Danish researches have come to this conclusion.

 Measuring the extent of sea ice is almost impossible.
 It constantly breaks off the ice caps in the Arctic and then melts after drifting in the ocean.
+The Danish researchers say this is the first time that an idea of past sea ice levels has been extracted from the region. |

 August 15, Report from the first edition of the Summer Polar School for Italian Science Teachers (SPEs)